InscryptionModding/InscryptionAPI/docs/wiki/index.md

 TalkingCardManager.New<ExampleClass>();
 ```

-Additionally, as you can see on the last item in the table above, you're gonna need to create a new SpecialTriggeredAbility that controls your talking card's dialogue.
+Additionally, as you can see from the last item in the table above, you're gonna need to create a new SpecialTriggeredAbility that controls your talking card's dialogue.

 Don't worry, I'll explain exactly what you need to do!

 Fortunately for you, this API already supports creating new special abilities.
-Additionally, you'll not have to do all of the work: the base game already defines abstract classes you should inherit from when creating a special ability for your talking card:
+Additionally, you won't have to do all the work: the base game already defines abstract classes you should inherit from when creating a special ability for your talking card:

 | Act   | Class To Inherit From |
 |-------|-----------------------|